livechat/livechat-public-docs/rest-api/_tags.md

 }
 ```

-Add new tag.
-Permitted for owner and admins only.
+Adds a new tag.
+Note that only the owner and the admins are authorized to use this.

 #### Required parameters